cncf/wg-serverless/whitepapers/serverless-overview/README.md

 This section describes existing and emerging workloads and use cases where serverless architectures excels.
 It also includes details on early results, patterns, and best practices distilled from early success stories.

-Each of these scenarios show how serverless architectures have addressed a technical problem where it would be inefficient or impossible with Iaas, PaaS, or CaaS.
+Each of these scenarios show how serverless architectures have addressed a technical problem where it would be inefficient or impossible with IaaS, PaaS, or CaaS.
 These examples:

 * Solved a brand new problem efficiently where an on-demand model wasn’t available